Major Research Instrumentation Programme

 Major instrumentation is the sum of the components, including accessories, that form an operational unit for the intended application.
 A clear relationship should exist between the base unit (including software) and its accessories – which can include methodological and measurement-related expansions or supplements that are not directly required for operation.

-The instrumentation must cost over €100,000 for universities of applied science and over €200,000 for other universities.
+The gross acquisition cost must be at least €100,000 for universities of applied sciences and at least €200,000 for all other universities.